Skip to main content

 If you are currently managing a denial of your workers’ comp benefits, consider keeping the following tips in mind:

-Contact a Lawyer with Experience
+• Contact a Lawyer with Experience

 Should you receive a denial letter, take immediate action before it’s too late.
 By contacting our firm, we will be able to review the situation, determine what happened, and sort out the proper next steps to take.
 Often, having a legal professional on your side can offer much peace of mind.
-With our assistance, you provide yourself with the best opportunity at a favorable outcome.
+With our assistance, you provide yourself with the best opportunity for a favorable outcome.
 We have handled so many cases like yours in the past that we have the necessary experience to assist you in getting compensation for your accident.
 We know how to calculate what your case is worth, what arguments to use to have the best chance at a claim, and how to argue for you in court.
 We can file all of the necessary paperwork and talk to the other parties on your behalf while you focus on healing from your accident.

-Gain an Understanding of Why Your Claim Was Denied
+• Gain an Understanding of Why Your Claim Was Denied

-Consider Whether it’s Necessary to File an Appeal
+• Consider Whether it’s Necessary to File an Appeal

 Your denial letter should include a timeframe to respond.
 In some situations, it may be in your best interest to file an appeal.
 Because the process can be complicated and vary from state to state, pursuing guidance from a workers’ comp lawyer will be in your best interest.